These are the best places to travel this summer

 10. Bike through Colman Park

 Head south along Lake Washington Blvd E through the very upscale Madrona Park neighborhood and you’ll end up at Colman Park.
 The entire lakefront stretch between here and Seward Park is parkland.
 This is an especially good area for cycling.
-On the weekends, the boulevard is closed to cars, making it a cyclist's paradise.
+On the weekends during summer, the boulevard is closed to cars, making it a cyclist's paradise.

 11. Dine in Belltown

-If you’re unsure where to eat and don’t have anything specific in mind, Belltown is where to go.
-With over 100 restaurant options covering every cuisine you can imagine, you won’t have a problem finding something to sate your appetite.
+If you’re unsure where to eat and don’t have anything specific in mind, Belltown is the perfect option.
+With over 100 restaurants covering every cuisine you can imagine, you won’t have a problem finding something to sate your appetite.

-The macarons at Lady Yum are so pretty it might be hard picking between eating them or snapping a few photos.
-A few flavors include classic vanilla bean, espresso fudge, salted caramel, honey lavender, and of course, chocolate.
+The macarons at Lady Yum are so pretty you may want to snap a few photos before indulging.
+A few flavors include classic vanilla bean, espresso fudge, salted caramel, honey lavender and, of course, chocolate.

 12. See a performance at LANGSTON